orden-gg/fireball/README.md

 ### licensing

-We will happilly colaborate with a aavegotchi-friendly projects and developers!
+We will happily collaborate with aavegotchi-friendly projects and developers!
-Please contact us in discord or twitter.
+Please contact us on discord or twitter.